 It is important to emphasise that we do not demand large amounts of veterinary work experience.

-We do not have an absolute requirement for work experience, but a total of two weeks’ 'seeing practice' with vets in a clinical setting is recommended.
-Your work experience does not have to be done in a single 'block', so our suggested amount could be thought of as 'a cumulative total of 10-12 working days'.
+We do not have an absolute requirement for vocational experience, but a total of two weeks’ 'seeing practice' with vets in a clinical setting, or managing animals in a commercial or charity setting (farms, pet shops, rescue centres) is a good idea.
+Your vocational experience does not have to be done in a single 'block', so our suggested amount could be thought of as 'a cumulative total of 10-12 working days'.

-The best way to prepare for discussing your work experience at interview is to spend time with vets dealing with clinical cases, and be observant, interested, interactive and thoughtful.
-Ask lots of questions about what is going on in the cases you see, and make sure you make time to talk to vets, nurses and auxiliary staff about their working lives.
+The best way to prepare for discussing your vocational experience at interview is to be observant, interested, interactive and thoughtful.
+Ask lots of questions about what is going on, and make time to talk to everyone in the setting about their working lives.
+If something has particularly interested you, read more about it online!

 What criteria do we focus on less?